andreasolden/simulate_triple_difference/README.md

 Trouble shooting
 ----------------

+- You might be prompted to install packages
+- You might have to install Rtools (https://cran.r-project.org/bin/windows/Rtools/rtools40.html)
+- RENV might need you to accept in the console
-Running this code might require admin privileges due to parallelization and renv.
-If renv does not bootstrap correctly, please install it independent of this replication to ensure all permissions are granted in the installation process.
-If this still does not work, try running Rstudio as an administrator.
+- Running this code might require admin privileges due to parallelization and renv.

 Folder structure
 ----------------